MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 The auditing process actively patrols for errors before they cause permanent document losses, and corrects them when possible.
 In all cases, when a document copy is found to be absent (or corrupted), the auditing process attempts to replace the missing copy with a fresh copy obtained from another server.
 If there is an intact copy on another server, then the missing copy is repaired and the process continues.
 If there is no other intact copy, then the document is considered permanently lost.

-**Exhibit XX** shows the dratic reduction in document losses when using regular auditing on collections with a modest number of copies.
+**Exhibit nnn** shows the dratic reduction in document losses when using regular auditing on collections with a modest number of copies.  [[Picture of results for copies=3,4,5, total annual audit.]]

 The most basic strategy for auditing is *total auditing*.
 This involved examining every copy of every document on a regular schedule, and effecting repairs where necessary (and possible).